-Only six of the last 18 Italian Grands Prix have not been won from pole and no driver has scored from 20th since 1993.
+The polesitter has failed to win the last three races at Monza and no driver has scored from 20th since 1993.
 Here’s everything you need to know about the history of each grid slot at Monza!

 THE STATS IN BRIEF

-- Polesitter has failed to win six times since 2003 – including in the last two years
+- Polesitter has failed to win only seven six times since 2003 – including in the last three years

 - Furthest back win from 11th

-- 19th has scored three times in last seven years
+- 19th has scored three times in last four years

 - No points from 20th since 1993